 (b) the route of the service, specifying in particular the place of departure and the place of destination, frontier-crossing points, stopping points where passengers are picked up or set down and, in case of special regular services without contract, the category of persons accepted for transport and their destinations;

-(c) a timetable attached to the authorization and including information on the period of operation and the frequency of the services, as well as the stops;
+(c) a timetable attached to the authorization and including information on the period of operation and the frequency of the services, as well as the timings at the stops;

 (d) the name of the transport operator(s) and, should the need arise, sub-contractors;

-(e) special conditions (if any);
+(e) special conditions, such as the right and conditions to carry out cabotage transport operations, the name of the operator working under parity partnerships, if any, etc.;

-(f) the period of validity of the authorization;
+(f) the period of validity of the authorization.

-(g) an indication if the cabotage is allowed or not.

-7. Authorizations shall entitle their holders to operate international regular services, for which they are authorized to, according to paragraph 3 above, in the territories of all Contracting Parties over which the routes of the service pass.
+7. Authorizations shall entitle their holders to operate international regular services, for which they are authorized to in the territories of all Contracting Parties over which the routes of the service pass.

-Article 8
+Article 9

-Authorizing procedure
+Authorizing procedure, suspension and withdrawal

+[two options are submitted for paragraph 1]

+Option 1

-1. .The application for authorization shall be submitted by the carrier to . the Authorizing authority of the country of establishment.
+[1.
+The application for authorization shall be submitted by the carrier to the Authorizing authority of the country of establishment.
 This provision is applicable also in the case of partnerships concluded on a parity basis.
+In this latter case, only one application shall be submitted to the Authorising authority of the country of establishment of one of the [managing] partners of the partnership.]

+Option 2

+[1.
+The application for authorization shall be submitted by the carrier to the Authorizing authority of the country of establishment.
+This provision is applicable also in the case of partnerships concluded on a parity basis.
 In this latter case, only one application shall be submitted to the Authorising authority of the country of establishment of one of the [managing] partners of the partnership.

+In this latter case, for the purpose of facilitating and speeding up the procedure, the non managing parity partner informs the competent authority of his country of establishment about their intention to open an international regular line, and, should the need arise, submits relevant documents.

-2. In the case of undertakings associated for the purpose of operating a regular service, the application shall be submitted by the operator that manages the operation.
+Upon accession to this Agreement, Contracting Parties shall declare if they don’t want to receive such information.]2.
+In the case of undertakings associated for the purpose of operating a regular service, the application shall be submitted by the operator that manages the operation.

 3. Applications shall conform to the model laid down in Annex [I].
 A special application form to carry out cabotage services within the framework of an international regular line, carried out under the provisions of this Agreement, shall be filled in by the applicant.
 Applications to carry out cabotage services shall conform to the model laid down in Annex Ia.

 4. Transport operators shall fill in the application form and shall provide any further information requested by the Authorizing authority.
 The operator may provide any relevant additional information.

-5. Should the need arise, and before issuing the authorization, the competent authority may perform a check at the premises of the undertaking, to ensure that it actually meets the relevant provisions regarding access to profession.
+5. Should the need arise, and before taking the decision to issue the authorization, the competent authority may perform a check at the premises of the undertaking, to ensure that it actually meets the relevant national provisions regarding access to profession.

-6. Authorizations shall be issued in agreement with the authorities of all the Contracting Parties in whose territories passengers are picked up or set down, as well as with authorities in the transit countries.
-Upon receipt of the application, the Authorizing authority shall forward to competent authorities of the Contracting Parties, on whose territory passengers are picked up or set down, or which are transited without passengers being picked up or set down, a copy of the application, together with copies of any other relevant documentation, and its assessment.
+6. Upon receipt of the application, the Authorizing authority shall forward to competent authorities of the Contracting Parties, on whose territory passengers are picked up or set down, or which are transited without passengers being picked up or set down, a copy of the application, together with copies of any other relevant documentation.